farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 #Steps to create an Ubuntu Linux data science virtual machine (VM) on Microsoft Azure

 This pages provides the details for creating an Ubuntu VM on Microsoft Azure for data science and machine learning applications.
 This page also briefly outlines how to install a Linux desktop for your VM and how to connect via Remote Desktop but these steps are only optional.
-Furthermore, aside from step 1 (Provisioning an Ubuntu VM on Microsoft Azure), step 2 (Creating a DNS label name for VM) and step 3 (Attaching a data disk), other steps are generic and applicable to any Ubuntu machine.
+Furthermore, aside from Step 1 (**Provisioning an Ubuntu VM on Microsoft Azure**), Step 2 (**Creating a DNS label name for VM**), Step 3 (**Attaching a data disk**) and Step 8 (** Installing Azure Command Lines**), other steps are generic and applicable to any Ubuntu machine.

 ####1.
 Provisioning an Ubuntu VM on Microsoft Azure: